ibm-granite/granite-speech-models/README.md

 English, French, German, Spanish, Portuguese

 **Intended Use:**
 The model is intended to be used in enterprise applications that involve processing of speech inputs.
 In particular, the model is well-suited for English, French, German, Spanish and Portuguese speech-to-text and speech translations to and from English for the same languages plus English-to-Japanese and English-to-Mandarin.
-The model can also be used for tasks that involve text-only input since it calls the underlying granite-3.3-8b-instruct when the user specifies a prompt that does not contain audio.
+The model can also be used for tasks that involve text-only input since it calls the underlying Granite model when the user specifies a prompt that does not contain audio.

 ## Generation:

-Granite Speech model is supported natively in `transformers` from the `main` branch.
+Granite Speech models are supported natively in `transformers` from the `main` branch.
 Below is a simple example of how to use the `granite-speech-3.3-8b` revision 3.3.2 model.

 ### Usage with `transformers`